risun main logo

 Choosing the right E12 bulb for your business is the most critical step to achieving that ideal light effect, keeping in mind energy efficiency and affordability.
 The first thing you need to do is think about what you’re going to use the bulbs for.

 Are you going to utilize them as a decoration on a chandelier or as a do-it-all night light in an all-around small pendant lighting system?
-What purpose you have in mind that the bulb will serve in your environment will be your determining factor.
+The purpose you have in mind that the bulb will serve in your environment will be your determining factor.

-Key Factors To Consider
+1. Key Factors To Consider

 When selecting the appropriate E12 bulb, consider wattage, bulb shape, and color temperature.
 Wattage controls light.
 Lower watts work best for decoration, and higher watts work best for task lighting and for a better power supply.